 which at the same time commits us to serving others”

-Faith in Action is a National Awards Scheme is delivered by the Catholic Youth Ministry Project, a team of local youth ministers in the Bromley Deanery.
-The scheme seeks to celebrate the faith journey of young people, the good work they are already doing and aims to encourage tangible living faith in the ‘real world’.
+Faith in Action is a National Awards Scheme, delivered in Bromley deanery by the Catholic Youth Ministry Project team.
+The scheme seeks to celebrate the faith journey of young people, the good work they are already doing at home, in school and and aims to encourage tangible living faith in the ‘real world’.
 It promotes a sense of community, strengthening links between individuals, communities and organisations whilst exploring the universal call to holiness.
 Together, the team and the youth of the Bromley deanery work for the Good News and the common good.

 Through reflective session delivered in-person and on Zoom we look at what young people are already giving in service to the Church and in school, as well as the helpful roles played at home in the community.
 It also challenges young people to do more to form themselves, deepen their relationship with God and change the world in which they live.

 The scheme recognises young people as authentic experts of their own lives, giving them a sense of responsibility and valuing them as having unique gifts and talents to offer.
 It helps them connect their life and faith in a tangible manner.